albertattard/presentation-domain-primitives-kotlin/presentation.md

 The above code will compile, even though the provided `String` is not an *Order Number*.

-So the `String` data type is too generic.
-We need an alternative.
+So the `String` data type is too generic and we need to cater for that

 ---